 I read the ARC of The Imperfect Offering, by Gary McCarragher, in exchange for an honest review.
 The story flowed smoothly, and was a quick, easy read.

-Multiple issues that most of us never think of face hospice workers.
-Not only must those courageous professionals manage the pain and comfort of the dying patient, but they must also navigate the emotional minefield of family issues that surround a terminally ill person.
-The Imperfect Offering, by Dr. Gary McCarragher, examines these and other topics.
+Hospice workers face multiple issues that most of us never think of as we go about our daily lives.
+Not only must those courageous professionals manage the pain and comfort of the dying patient, but they must also navigate the emotional minefield of family issues surrounding a terminally ill person.
+Dr. McCarragher’s book examines these and other topics.